mzh-lin/Computer-Science/CoreMath/LinearAlgebra/Unit I/Column Space and Nullspace.md

 # Column Space and nullspace

+> Section 3.1 through 3.2 in the 4th or 5th edition

 ## Review of subspaces

 For any two vectors $v$ and $w$ in the space and any two real numbers c and d, the vector $cv + dw $is also in the vector space.